-This makes the Sunday travel cap on the Opal card even more appealing, allowing Opal card holders to use all public transport services for as little as $2.80 for the whole day.
+This makes the weekend travel cap on the Opal card even more appealing, allowing Opal card holders to use all public transport services for less than $10 for the whole day.

 Owned by Transport for NSW, Sydney Ferries is the public transport ferry network with services operating on Sydney Harbour and the connecting Parramatta River.
-Established in 2004, the network now has 8 lines and 32 vessels in use.
+Established in 2004, the network now has nine lines and more than 30 vessels in use.

-Not only is traveling by ferry a fantastis way to get from A to B, it’s also surprisingly affordable.
-The most convenient way to pay for any Sydney Ferries service, is with an Opal card.
+Not only is travelling by ferry a fantastic way to get from A to B, but it’s also surprisingly affordable.
+The most convenient way to pay for any Sydney Ferries service is with an Opal card.

-If you don’t have an Opal card, you can either purchase an Opal single ticket (more expensive), or use Contactless payments with your Credit or Debit card.
+If you don’t have an Opal card, you can purchase an Opal single ticket (more expensive) or use Contactless payments with your Credit or Debit card.

-The Opal card has a daily travel cap of $16.10, which means you can travel as much as you would like on metro, train, bus, ferry and light rail services within the Opal network without paying more than the cap.
+The Opal card has a daily travel cap of less than $20 on weekdays and less than $20 on Fridays, Saturdays, and Sundays.
+This means you can travel as much as you like on metro, train, bus, ferry, and light rail services within the Opal network without paying more than the cap.